 The Flag of the Kyrgyz Republic

-The Flag of the Kyrgyz Republic showing the symbol of “Tunduk” – wooden top of the yurt, inside of the Sun on the Red Field.
+The Flag of the Kyrgyz Republic showing the symbol of “Tunduk” – the wooden top of the yurt, inside of the Sun on the Red Field.

 The flag is a sacral symbol of national safety.
 Consequently, it is important to choose symbols for the country.
-It had not to be regional, political or religious.
+It had not to be regional, political, or religious.
 First of all, symbols need to unite people, show the life and history of the nation.
 Symbols give positive attempts for future developments.

 The red field of the flag symbolized fortitude and valiance.
 Sun with rays symbolized peace and fortune.
-Tunduk shows our motherland, in a deep meaning of universe, consolidation, nomadic heritage, peace and harmony.
+Tunduk shows our motherland, in a deep meaning of universe, consolidation, nomadic heritage, peace, and harmony.

 State contest and commission for choosing Kyrgyz Flag were in 1992-1994, after the Kyrgyz Republic Independence claim.
 Finally, there were registered more than 400 sketches.
 The Decree of the Kyrgyz Republic #91, from the 17th of July 2004 affirmed a new symbol of the country.